All Episodes

 Hi, Jason.

-Hey, uh one thing quickly.
+Hey, one thing quickly.

 When I used to live in Minnesota, I always called it the red star of the North.

-We're we're trying to get longmont in northern Boulder separated from Boulder, which is the city in Boulder County.
+Well, I understand Colorado is getting pretty, shall we say, we're trying to get Longmont and Northern Boulder separated from Boulder, which is the city in Boulder County.

 Let me guess here.